Managing Workflows

 IMPORTANT

-Deleting a folder does delete all Workflows in the folder from the system.
+Deleting a folder permanently removes all Workflows within it from the system.
 This cannot be undone.
-To delete the folder but keep the Workflows, move them to another folder and then delete the folder you don't want.
+To retain the Workflows, move them to another folder before deleting the original folder.

-You can move one or more Workflows from the Shared Workflows folder or subfolder (or from the All Workflows folder) to another Shared Workflows subfolder.
-You cannot move Workflows from the Drafts subfolder.
+You can move one or more Workflows from the Shared Workflows folder or its subfolders (or from the All Workflows folder) to another Shared Workflows subfolder.
+You cannot move Workflows from the Drafts folder.

 Learn how to move Workflows to another folder.